philips-software/unity-nativeaudioplugins/README.md

 # unity-nativeaudioplugins

 The unity native audio SDK integrated with cmake.
-Use the most recent version of cmake when possible (at time of writing it was 3.15.3.
+Use the most recent version of cmake when possible, at time of writing it was 3.15.3.

 ## Building